About

 I have been a UNIX and Linux system administrator for almost ten years now, and used Linux and UNIX for many years prior to that.
 I even ran all the UNIX utilities I could in my MSDOS environment, including awk, Perl, and especially vi.
-I began with Eunice (on a VAX) and later became familiar with Microport System V.
+I began using UNIX with Eunice (on a VAX) and later became familiar with Microport System V.

 I am also certified as a Red Hat Certified Engineer (RHCE) and as a Sun Certified Solaris Administrator (SCSA), as well as LPIC-1 certified and Linux+ certified.